Person wearing a glove painting a rusty metal roof white with a paint roller.

 check mark icon

-A reflective roof coating reduces heat gain in Tennessee summers
+A reflective cool metal roof coating reduces heat gain in Tennessee summers.

 Tennessee summers are known for intense sun and high heat.
 A light-colored or reflective roof coating acts like a shield, bouncing away a large portion of the sun’s energy instead of letting the metal roof absorb it.
 This can keep roof surfaces much cooler.
 In fact, an uncoated dark metal roof might reach 140°F in the midday sun, whereas a reflective white coating can be dozens of degrees cooler.
 By reducing heat transfer into the building, coated roofs help keep interior spaces cooler and ease the load on air conditioning systems.
 Many Tennessee businesses and homeowners see noticeable drops in their cooling bills, as reflective “cool roof” coatings can cut energy use by around 7–15% during hot months.
 In large warehouses or barns without air conditioning, the difference in comfort is dramatic when the roof stays cooler.
 During a steamy Nashville summer, a reflective coated roof means a less sweltering attic or work area underneath, improving comfort and saving money on cooling.